-1. non-mandatory, but highly recommended is to discuss proposed new features on the mailing list.
+1 non-mandatory, but highly recommended is to discuss proposed new features on the mailing list.

-2. Formal submission of an Feature Request in a special format.
-We'll give an example of this below, but you can also find it on the web site under "Support -> Feature Requests".
+2 Formal submission of an Feature Request in a special format.
+We'll give an example of this below, but you can also find it on the web site under Support \rightarrow Feature Requests.
 Since it takes a bit of time to properly fill out a Feature Request form, you probably should check on the email list first.

-Once the Feature Request is received by the keeper of the projects list, it will be sent to the Bacula project manager (Kern), and he will either accept it (90the time), send it to the email list asking for opinions, or reject it (very few cases).
+Once the Feature Request is received by the keeper of the projects list, it will be sent to the Bacula project manager (Kern), and he will either accept it (90% of the time), send it back asking for clarification (10% of the time), send it to the email list asking for opinions, or reject it (very few cases).

-If it is accepted, it will go in the "projects" file (a simple ASCII file) maintained in the main Bacula source directory.
+If it is accepted, it will go in the projects file (a simple ASCII file) maintained in the main Bacula source directory.

-Implementation of Feature Requests:
+Implementation of Feature Requests